Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .bash}

 MetaBAT2 first reads in the `.bam` file, then generates bins.
-This should take around 5 minutes.
+This should take around 2 or 3 minutes.

 While MetaBAT2 is processing the `.bam` file you will see the following output:
 ~~~